 Positive reinforcement is a powerful way to encourage proper behavior.
 Psychologists discovered this decades ago when working with animal models of learning.
 While “correction” and punishment can discourage certain behaviors, such methods fail to show what positive behaviors to perform in their place.
 (This is why bad habits are often hard to break—people know they are bad but relapse for lack of a more positive behavior to replace them with.)

 The same is true in the workplace: Correction goes only so far.
 To ensure that employees are living up to their job description, expectations, and company culture, leaders should praise employees when they get these things right.
 This will encourage them to do “more of the same.”

 Currently, ej4 is running a recognition program to do exactly this.
 Peer-to-peer and manager-to-peer recognition is encouraged to spotlight the employees how go above and beyond on a project, special task or in their day-to-day work.
 Positive feedback and rewards to encourage positive performance.

 Feedback Can Inspire, Motivate, and Engage

-On the other hand, constructive criticism signals to employees that you are concerned with their performance and want to see them succeed.
+Constructive criticism, when properly delivered, signals to employees that you are concerned with their performance and want to see them succeed.
 This can be inspiring, too, if handled well.
 Once you have laid out the positive steps they can take to improve, employees will be motivated to take on the new challenge.
-(If they aren’t, then this is a sign that there isn’t a good fit with your organization to begin with.)

-On the other hand, feedback that sets explicit expectations, recommends concrete actions, and then measures employees’ achievement against these benchmarks sets the groundwork for enhancing performance and growing productivity.
+Feedback that sets explicit expectations, recommends concrete actions, and then measures employees’ achievement against these benchmarks sets the groundwork for enhancing performance and growing productivity in the future.